-The notional principal amounts of the outstanding forward foreign exchange contracts at 20 February 2016 were \$0.243m (2015: \$1.049m).
-The hedged highly probable forecast transactions denominated in foreign currency are expected to occur at various dates during the next twelve months.
-Gains and losses on forward foreign exchange contracts as at 20 February 2016 are recognised in the income and expenditure accounts in the period or periods during which the hedged forecast transaction is reflected in the income and account This is generally within twelve months of from the end of the reporting period.
+The notional principal amount of the outstanding forward foreign exchange contracts at 20 February 2017 was nil (2016: US\$0.243 million).
+Gains and losses on forward foreign exchange contracts are recognised in the income and expenditure accounts in the period or periods during which the hedged forecast transaction is reflected in the income and expenditure account.
+This is generally within twelve months from the end of the reporting period.